List of presidents of the United States by home state

-These lists give the states of primary affiliation and of birth for each president of the United States.
+These lists give the states of birth and of primary affiliation for each president of the United States.

 Birthplaces

 Twenty-one states have the distinction of being the birthplace of a president.

-One president's birth state is in dispute; North and South Carolina (British colonies at the time) both lay claim to Andrew Jackson, who was born in 1767, in the Waxhaw region along their common border.
-Jackson himself considered South Carolina as his birth state.
+One president's birth state is in dispute; North and South Carolina (British colonies at the time) both lay claim to Andrew Jackson, who was born in 1767 in the Waxhaw region along their common border.
+Jackson himself considered South Carolina his birth state.

 Born on December 5, 1782, Martin Van Buren was the first president born an American citizen (and not a British subject).

 The term Virginia dynasty is sometimes used to describe the fact that four of the first five U.S. presidents were from Virginia.

 The number of presidents per state in which they were born, counting Jackson as being from South Carolina, are: